febuiles/tumble/README.markdown

     tumble-email:    your account e-mail
     tumble-password: your account password
     tumble-url:      your account url (the main blog url)

 Or just post without setting them, Tumble will prompt you for your account details when you try to make a post.

 If you want to post to a group or secondary blog, you should instead set the `tumble-group` variable.

 You can also customize the format of the post by modifying the `tumble-format` variable.
 Tumble uses Markdown as default for posting.

-Tumble uses https when posting.
-This is certainly more secure than using http, but also slower.
+Tumble uses HTTPS when posting.
+This is certainly more secure than using HTTP, but also slower.
 If you want to send your passwords as plain text over http you can just change the `tumble-api-url` variable.
-It's `https://www.tumblr.com/api/write` by default, just change the `https` part by `http` if you want to :3
+It's `https://www.tumblr.com/api/write` by default, just change the `https` part to `http`.

 License